MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Introduction

 \section{Introduction}

+With the increasing adoption of Electronic Health Records (EHRs), more and more researchers are working to mine clinical data to derive new clinical knowledge with a goal of enabling greater diagnostic precision, better personalized therapeutic recommendations in order to improve patient outcomes and more efficiently utilize health care resources ~\cite{winslow2012computational}.
 One of the key goals of precision medicine is the ability to suggest personalized therapies to patients based on their molecular and pathophysiologic profiles ~\cite{winslow2012computational}.
 Much work has been devoted to pharmacogenomics that investigates the link between patient molecular profiles and drug response ~\cite{karczewski2012pharmacogenomics}.
 However, the status quo is that patient genomics data is often limited while clinical phenotypic data is ubiquitously available.
 Thus there is great potential in linking patient pathophysiologic profiles to medication recommendation, a direction we termed as ``pharmacophenomics'' that is understudied yet will soon become imperative.
 This approach is particularly interesting for cancer treatment given the heterogeneous nature of the disease.
 In treating cancer patients, physicians typically prescribe medications based on their knowledge and experience.
-However, due to knowledge gaps or unintended biases, often times these clinical decisions can be sub-optimal.
+However, due to knowledge gaps or unintended biases, oftentimes these clinical decisions can be sub-optimal.

 On the other hand, the data quality issue often represents one of the major impediments of utilizing Electronic Health Record (EHR) data ~\cite{kohane2015ten}.
 Unlike experimental data that are collected per a research protocol, the primary role of clinical data is to help clinicians care for patients, so the procedures for its collection are often neither systematic nor on a regular schedule but rather guided by patient condition and clinical or administrative requirements.
 Thus, many aspects of patients’ clinical states may be unmeasured, unrecorded and unknown in most patients at most time points.
-While this “missing data” may be fully clinically appropriate, machine learning algorithms cannot directly accommodate missing data.
+While this missing data may be fully clinically appropriate, machine learning algorithms cannot directly accommodate missing data.
 Accordingly, missing clinical phenotypic data (e.g., laboratory test data) can hinder EHR knowledge discovery and medication recommendation efforts.